Someone886/LeetCode_Problems/README.md

 # LeetCode_Problems
-Just a repo to sync LeetCode submissions lol
+Just a repo to sync LeetCode submissions.